 2) Fixed gas heaters and bayonets must be installed by licensed gas fitters in accordance with the local gas and electrical authority regulations.
 Gas heaters should not be built in unless designed for that purpose.

 3) Choose a gas heater that is appropriately sized for the room.
 Please refer to manufacturer’s specifications prior to purchase or relocation of the heater.

-4) Do not use the gas heater unless it has been certified for use by the Australian Gas Association or SAI Global.
+4) Do not use the gas heater unless it has been certified for use by the AGA, SAI Global or other NZ recognised certification organisation.
 Look for the attached label or badge when you purchase the heater.

 5) If equipped with a filter, the filter should be regularly cleaned during heating season to maintain proper air flow.